top of page

 Why is my New Puppy Nipping Me or My Child?

 At 7 weeks old, puppies have been weened and their Mama has gone home to their guardian family.
 At this point, puppy hierarchy inside the pack begins to develop rapidly.
 They use their mouths to establish the pecking order inside their pack.
 This is normal behavior because they're pack animals.
-They are not being malicious or try to hurt each other, they're just trying to show each other who's the boss.
+They are not being malicious or trying to hurt each other, they're just trying to show each other who's the boss.
 Once they go home, this behavior will continue in their new pack - your family.

 They are not trying to hurt you or your kiddos, but they are are not playing.
 They have a purpose and are primarily seeking a reaction.
 If they have purpose the nipping will be persistence.
 This is why it's so important to be more persistent in your training.
 Remember, you are the TRAINER not the TRAINEE.
 If you're not training, they are training you.